AngryR4v3n/xmpp-chat/README.md

 ````
 Special thanks to my friend [Hayri Yigit](https://github.com/hayriyigit) for suggesting the usage of such command.
 #### **Notice** : While this client was being made, the SleekXMPP package was officially decrecated.
 The migration to Slixmpp was not done due to development constraints.
+## Usage
+This program requires an account to start the connection with the XMPP server, there's an account already created for you.
+* JID: fran@redes2020.xyz
+* PW: 123456

+After this, the program will display a simple menu, the program is in spanish as this is my native language.
+The following implemented functionalities are:
+1. Register a new user
+2. My contacts
+3. Add contact
+4. Search users in server
+5. Send a message
+6. New group
+7. Join a group
+8. Send a file ⚠ - it only supports sending .jpg and .png files
+9. Update my status
+10. Send message to a group
+11. Deactivate my account
+12. Exit program

+## Implemented Status
+At the moment implementing status lets you update to: offline status and active status, composing is not implemented to be set.
+The client however can show which users are active, composing or offline.
 ## Contributors & References
  This program was made by Francisco Molina and some examples taken from the following links.
 * [Francisco Molina ](https://github.com/molinajimenez)